 - Reduce breakage + shedding

-Here are some of my favorite protein treatments for high porosity hair:
+Here are some of my favorite protein treatments:

 Deep Condition Regularly

 Deep conditioners contain nourishing ingredients that help to alleviate the symptoms of high porosity hair.